-Descend the World Heritage Swartberg Mountain Pass or turn off Route 62 and you will discover a gem of a town offering True Karoo Hospitality with its 4-star De Bergkant Lodge, a Heritage building with first-class amenities situated at the start of main Church Street.
+Descend the World Heritage Swartberg Mountain Pass or turn off Route 62 and you will discover a gem of a town offering True Karoo Hospitality (#TrueKarooHospitality) with its 4-star De Bergkant Lodge, a Heritage building with first-class amenities situated at the start of main Church Street.

-In keeping with De Bergkant’s cool, spacious and refined accommodations, Prince Albert also offers a choice of upmarket restaurants and; what has been described by many, as a ‘world class theater’ to deliver you laughter, drama and big screen thrills all in the heart of the Karoo.
+In keeping with De Bergkant’s cool, spacious and refined accommodation, Prince Albert also offers a choice of upmarket restaurants and; what has been described by many, as a ‘world class theater’ to deliver you laughter, drama and big screen thrills all in the heart of the Karoo.

 Just a short stroll down from De Bergkant Lodge, The Showroom Theater is easily recognised by its beautiful art deco façade which adds a delicious flair of avante gard in a village renowned for its royal roots and olde-world charm.

 Inside, relax in its Champagne Bar and intimate arena seating and enjoy the delightful décor which is all recently renovated.
-What was once a car showroom has been transformed into a theater of magical storytelling form across film, stage and screen for theater audiences both young and old.
+What was once a car showroom has been transformed into a theater of magical storytelling from across film, stage and screen for theater audiences both young and old.

 Social Calendar Musts